Sridevi17j/personal_blog/src/pages/R Basics-2/index.md

 ---
-title: R Programming- Basics 2
+title: R Programming- 1
 date: "2020-02-10T22:12:03.284Z"
 ---

-In this page, we are going to see few more basic commands in R. Try to install R and practice commands in the environment which will be more practical.
+In this page, we are going to see R commands.
+Try to install R and practice commands in the environment which will be more practical.
 Before we start it is time to remember below points.
 - ctrl+Enter- or Run Button to run the command
 - Output for every command will be displayed in console.
 (Bottom Left)
 ### R Commands Basics- 2